strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 The user has to define the `spec.cruiseControl.autoRebalance` field on the `Kafka` custom resource in order to have the operator running the rebalancing automatically.
 Without that additional field, the scaling actions are not influenced by any rebalancing operations to take place.
 If the user wants, the rebalancing can be still done with the manual two steps process as today.
-The same way, the new `status.cruiseControl.autoRebalance` field in the `Kafka` custom resource doesn't show up at all if the auto-rebalancing feature is not used.
+The same way, the new `status.autoRebalance` field in the `Kafka` custom resource doesn't show up at all if the auto-rebalancing feature is not used.

 ## Rejected alternatives